alexcoder04/rfap-go-server/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/alexcoder04/rfap-go-server)](https://github.com/alexcoder04/rfap-go-server/commits/main)
 [![GitHub contributors](https://img.shields.io/github/contributors-anon/alexcoder04/rfap-go-server)](https://github.com/alexcoder04/rfap-go-server/graphs/contributors)

-The reference server implementation of the rfap protocol, written in GO.
+The reference server implementation of the rfap protocol, written in Go.
 It shares a local folder, which can be then accessed over the network using an rfap client.